WilliamJarboe/Published/README.md

-# Published
+# Old published projects
-A collection of projects that have been finalized.
+A collection of projects that were so old, I didn't know I should be preserving their source code...
+Most of these were middle school projects.